-Narrowing filters are applied to the entire network, and are used to select a subset of nodes or edges in a network based on user-specified constraints.
+Narrowing filters are applied to all the nodes and edges in the network, and are used to select a subset of the nodes and edges based on user-specified constraints.
 For example, you can find edges with a weight between 0 and 5.5, or nodes with degree less than 3.
 A filter can contain an arbitrary number of sub-filters.